|Spring 2014 Program

 The program will be accompanied by the Hampshire Berlin Seminar focusing especially on the arts and on the city as a "contact zone," shaped by its unique history as a "divided city" during the Cold War as well as by diverse currents of migration.
 The seminar includes historical and architectural tours of Berlin, a "postcolonial city tour," lectures, and workshops with renowned Berlin-based artists, scholars and activists; studio visits; concerts, theatre performances; and museum and gallery exhibits.

-Shortly after their arrival in January and before the start of the semester in the beginning of April, students enroll in an intensive German language course at a leading foreign language academy in Berlin.
+Shortly after their arrival in January/February and before the start of the semester in the beginning of April, students enroll in an intensive German language course at a leading foreign language academy in Berlin.
 The Berlin Seminar and intensive language study help students assimilate the Berlin experience into their semester program by providing opportunities for more in depth cultural integration.

-In addition, academic excursions to sites in the Berlin region, Potsdam, and other German cities, as well as trips to cities in Eastern Europe, such as Prague and Warsaw, will further enrich students’ perspectives.
+In addition, academic excursions to sites in the Berlin region, Potsdam, and other German cities, as well as trips to cities in Eastern Europe, such as Prague or Warsaw, will further enrich students’ perspectives.

 Students interested in pursuing an internship or independent project parallel to their studies may be introduced to adequate opportunities.
 In order to exchange ideas and share discoveries and academic progress, students and accompanying faculty will meet regularly for individual and group meetings.